Kirkholm, Warden Place, Forres IV36 1NR

 HOME REPORT AND STRUCTURAL SURVEY AVAILABLE

 With high ceilings throughout, cornicing, fireplaces and huge windows Kirkholm oozes character.
 Every room in this house is substantial and the window heights are incredible.
-Situated literally in the middle of town, a stone’s throw from the High Street, yet incredibly quiet, with private gardens, a garage and off-street parking.
+Situated literally in the middle of town, a stone’s throw from the High Street, yet incredibly quiet, with private gardens and a garage.
 Kirkholm would make an amazing family home or central, elegant offices.

 The front entrance is imposing with a large wooden front door with a glass panel on either side into the vestibule.
 The initials “JR” are engraved above the door.